polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 The above tells OpenAI to return JSON and `FUNCTION_INVOCATION` if the user asks it to send an email.
 This results in a _"function invocation"_ in the cloudlet, which is executed, for then to send the result of the invocation back to OpenAI again to answer the original question.

 Magic Cloud contains dozens of pre-defined functions, and most of these are easily implemented using no-code constructs.
-To integrate one of the pre-defined AI functions into your type, you need to choose your type in the _"Training data"_ tab, click the _"Add function"_ button, at which point you'll see all the pre-defined no-code AI functions existing in the system.
+To integrate one of the pre-defined AI functions into your model, you need to choose your model in the _"Training data"_ tab, click the _"Add function"_ button, at which point you'll see all the pre-defined no-code AI functions existing in the system.

 ![Screenshot of installing an AI function](/assets/images/install-ai-function.webp)